 Bigg Boss 13: Vikas Gupta To Replace Devoleena Bhattacharjee; Is Paras Chhabra OUT Of The Show?

-Vikas Gupta earned the tag mastermind during 11th Season.
-His fight with Shilpa Shinde had created huge buzz.
+Vikas Gupta earned the tag mastermind during 11th season of Bigg Boss.
+His fight with Shilpa Shinde had created a huge buzz.
 We had earlier also reported about his entry.
 It was also said that Shilpa Shinde was also approached, but she declined saying she does not want to be a part of any show that will have Vikas as she feels that he uses her for publicity.
-But neither Bigg Boss makers nor Vikas had confirmed the same.
+But neither the Bigg Boss makers nor Vikas had confirmed the same.
 Now, it is being said that he will be entering the Bigg Boss 13 house soon!

 Vikas Gupta To Replace Devoleena Bhattacharjee

-Apparently, Vikas will be replacing Devoleena Bhattacharya as she exited the show due to back injury.
+Apparently, Vikas will be replacing Devoleena Bhattacharya as she exited the show due to a back injury.
 A source was quoted by TOI as saying, "While there is a twist with Vikas' inclusion in the show, he will play and also be a part of the nomination process like other contestants.
 He is currently being looked at as Devoleena Bhattacharjee's replacement."

 Vikas To Stay Until Devoleena Enters!